kirantembere/kalculate/README.md

 ﻿# kalculate
-This is my project created for learning popular web technologies.
+This is the project created for learning popular web technologies.